5T33Z0/OC-Little-Translated/README.md

 ## 🧰 Introduction

-**OC-Little Translated** is a collection of ACPI hotpatches, binary renames, and guides for OpenCore, translated from [Daliansky's OC-Little](https://github.com/daliansky/OC-little).
+**OC-Little Translated** is a collection of ACPI hotpatches, binary renames, and guides for OpenCore, translated from [Daliansky's OC-Little](https://github.com/daliansky/OC-little) but expanded to reflect the latest developments of the Hackintosh scene.
 It complements Dortania's OpenCore Guides and covers topics like ACPI basics, device enabling, USB mapping, graphics fixes, and more.
-While tailored for OpenCore, most SSDTs and techniques are applicable to Clover as well.
+While tailored for OpenCore, most SSDTs and techniques are applicable to Clover bootloader as well.

 ### 📌 Disclaimer